polysyllabic/chaos/README.md

 - `./scripts/update_chaos.sh --skip-chaosface-deps --restart-services`
 - `./scripts/update_services.sh --restart-services`

 The --restart-service and --restart-services will stop the old version of the engine and/or chaosface and start the new one immediately after the update.
 If you omit this flag, you will need either to restart the services manually or reboot the Pi.

 The --skip-deps and --skip-chaosface-deps flags will skip checks for alterations in dependencies and will speed up updates when there are no changes to any of the 3rd-party libraries that these programs rely upon.

 ### Configuring the Console

 Your console will need to be set up to prefer USB communication rather than bluetooth for your controllers.
 Open the system menu on your console.

 - On a PS5, navigate to Settings -> Accessories -> Controllers -> Communication Method -> Use USB Cable
 - On a PS4, Navigate to Settings -> Devices -> Controllers -> Communication Method -> Use USB Cable

+_Note:_ This seting on its own will mean that the console uses the cable when available but will still use bluetooth in other contexts, for example when the Chaos engine is down.
+To fully disable bluetooth, go into Settings -> Accessories -> General -> Advanced Settings and turn off bluetooth.
+This will be necessary if you're using an authenticator device, since you need to make sure that your controller only connects to the console through the authenticator.

 ### Configuring the Chatbot
 *Note:* If you are installing chaosface on a separate computer, see the installation instructions